-Let's consider two elements of P as heads of two windows and their contents - patterns p and q.
-If these heads have different cellindex, then the considered patterns are different due to the periodicity of R. E.g. in Table 3 P[11, 9] has cellindex 8, the pattern headed by P[9, 11] has cellindex 2, therefore they are different (see parity of the elements).
+Let us consider two elements of P as heads of two windows and their contents-patterns p and q.
+If these heads have different cellindex, then the considered patterns are different due to the periodicity of R. For example, in Table 3 P[11, 9] has cellindex 8, the pattern headed by P[9, 11] has cellindex 2, therefore they are different (see parity of the elements).

-If two heads have identical cellindex but different block index, then the indexing lemma can be applied. $\hfill\square$
+If two heads have identical cellindex but different blockindex, then the indexing lemma can be applied. $\Box$

-Proof of the main theorem.
+Proof of the main Theorem.
 Lemma 18 implies that the first call of COLOUR in line 10 of GROWING results a doubly symmetric perfect output $S_1$ .
-In every iteration step (in lines 14-16 of GROWING) the nzeroth block of $S_i$ is the same as $S{i-1}$ , since the zeroth cell of the colouring array is filled up with zeros.
+In every iteration step (in lines 14-16 of GROWING) the zeroth block of $S_i$ is the same as $S{i-1}$ , since the zeroth cell of the colouring array is filled up with zeros.